Skip to main content

 Ophthalmic Datasets

-• Heidelberg Eye Explorer data (HeidelbergSource) - Retinal imaging data from Heidelberg devices
+• Heidelberg Eye Explorer data (HeidelbergSource) - Retinal imaging data from Heidelberg Engineering devices, loaded from .sdb (Spectralis Database) files.

-• Topcon data (TopconSource) - Ophthalmic imaging from Topcon equipment
+• Topcon data (TopconSource) - Ophthalmic imaging from Topcon equipment, supporting various OCT and fundus imaging formats.

 For specific API documentation on ophthalmic datasources, see the Ophthalmology Datasources API reference.